 Make a Gift Online: You will be asked to create an account then finalize your contribution.
 Be sure to specify in the comments section for your gift to go to the Institute for Discipleship.

 Stock Gifts: A gift of appreciated stock enables you to avoid capital gains and take advantage of an income tax deduction.
 We can easily help you transfer ownership of the stock to the Institute.

 Estate Gifts: Many people like to provide support by leaving a portion of their estate to the Institute.
 We would be happy to discuss some opportunities with you and help you explore this option as a way to support the Institute for many years to come.

 Gift In Kind: A gift in kind is a charitable gift of equipment or supplies.
-If you have some items you feel may be of some benefit to the institute please give us a call.
-We would be happy to visit with you and see if it would be of some benefit to the Institute.
-If such a gift is made to the college it too qualifies as a charitable gift.
+If you have some items you feel may be of some benefit to the Institute, please give us a call.
+We would be happy to visit with you.
+If such a gift is made to the college, it qualifies as a charitable gift.

 If you would like to visit about a charitable gift, please contact Steve Wilke at email@example.com or (620) 229-6277.